QuentinRa/blog.quentinra.dev/info/cpp/index.md

 ## Functions

-A function is a bloc of code.
+A function is a block of code.

 <details class="details-e">
 <summary>Default values</summary>